 In Year 6, the SENCo will attend the Primary Transition Day to discuss the specific needs of your child with the SENCo of their secondary school.
 Your child will have focused learning tasks about aspects of transition to support their understanding of the changes ahead.
 Where possible, your child will visit their new school on several occasions and, in some cases, staff from the new school will visit your child in SMSP.

-In addition, for children with an EHCP or Statement of SEN, we will hold the Year 5 Annual Review at the end of the Autumn Term or beginning of the Spring Term to plan for your child’s needs in secondary school.
+In addition, for children with an EHCP, we will hold the Year 5 Annual Review at the end of the Autumn Term or beginning of the Spring Term to plan for your child’s needs in secondary school.
 We can also hold the Year 6 Annual Review at the end of the Spring Term or beginning of the Summer Term and invite the SENCo of the named secondary school to attend.

 How should complaints regarding SEND provision be made?